ExWeiv/weiv-data/app/DOCS.md

    3. _This will be required when you want to use X.509 method._
 9. You are ready!

+**Even if you won't setup any custom connection settings or data hooks create `WeivData` folder in your backend and create two .js files `data.js` and `connection-options.js`.
+This is important and must have to let library work.`**

 > We also explain how you use X.509 instead of username and password authentication method.

 ### Finding Connection URI/String in MongoDB: